How to Fix WiFi Disappeared in Windows 11? [Latest Guide]

 Step 5: As soon as you find the Network Adapter troubleshooter option, you need to click on the Run button beside it.

 Step 6: Lastly, you need to wait for the troubleshooter to complete its analysis and search for any issues.
-If it detects any issue, you can see it on the screen.
+If it detects any issues, you can see them on the screen.
 If the troubleshooter can fix the issue, you will be given that choice.
 If not, you will only be given the problem’s specifics, which you may use to remedy the problem.

 Method 3: Reset Your Network Adapters

-If the WiFi disappeared in Windows 11 problem persists, and you want to get rid of it, you can try resetting your network adapters.
+If the WiFi disappeared in Windows 11, the problem persists, and you want to get rid of it, you can try resetting your network adapters.
 To reset your network adapters, you can follow the easy steps mentioned below:

 Step 1: At first, open up the device Settings.